Wilshire Grand Redevelopment

-HR&A prepared the economic and fiscal analysis justifying City of Los Angeles investment in development of the tallest building in downtown Los Angeles.
+HR&A assessed the economic and fiscal impacts of the Wilshire Grand Tower to justify public investment in the tallest building in Los Angeles.

-HR&A’s analysis demonstrated to the City’s satisfaction that the project would generate sufficient net new revenues to justify a subvention agreement committing 50 percent of the project’s transient occupancy tax revenue for a fixed period of time to help render the project financially feasible.
+Our analysis demonstrated that the new development would generate sufficient net new revenues to justify a subvention agreement, with the City committing 50 percent of the project’s transient occupancy tax revenue for a fixed period of time to aide development feasibility.
 HR&A participated in working group sessions with senior City staff and the City’s outside real estate advisor to confirm analysis assumptions and results.
-Project construction is now under way and is expected to be completed in late 2016.